 * * * *

 Outside urban economy, how much painting there is to do.
 Scraper, bucket, brush.
 Country-music on the radio.
-Here with wooden buildings, the old-fashioned media prevail, window-glazing with putty, not Hardi-Plank siding or vinyl-covered windows.
-Wood is, by comparison, such soft stuff.
+Here with wooden buildings, the old-fashioned media prevail, window-glazing with putty.
+Wood is such soft stuff.
 It’s something’s flesh.
 By the time you’re done painting it all, it’s time to start again.
 To maintain it requires, of one man, a lot of painting.

 * * * * *